 - Cocktail Hour – Let’s face it – nobody ever knows what to do during that hour of down time between the ceremony and the reception.
 Make your cocktail hour a little less awkward and a lot more fun with a belly dance show!
 Your guests will enjoy plenty of photo ops and even learn a few new moves while they wait for you and your wedding party to make your grand entrance.

 - Grand Entrance/Zeffa – Loud, proud and absolutely fabulous, the zeffa (also spelled zaffa or zaffe) is a traditional Middle Eastern grand entrance that’s making a big comeback!
-Carrara performs zaffas as a soloist and can provide additional Arabic drummers if requested.
-Read more about it in Carrara’s blog: All About the Zaffa. **We do not provide zaffa entertainment without a belly dance contract.
+Carrara performs zaffas as a soloist or is able to work with Arabic musicians or drummers.
+Read more about it in Carrara’s blog: All About the Zaffa.

 - Wedding Ceremony – Did you know that you could have a belly dancer dance you down the aisle?
 While this option is far less common, one of Carrara’s all-time fondest wedding memories involved dancing the bride down the aisle to the couple’s favorite song.

 - La Hora Loca – Cut loose and go crazy during the last hour of your reception!
 You don’t have to be Latino to embrace this hot Miami trend.
 Carrara is available to perform solo or can partner with and/or provide additional belly dancers (or samba dancers, stilt walkers, or other performers) to create a mini Carnival at your wedding and send the party off with a bang.

 - Rehearsal Dinners & Engagement Parties – Who says you have to save all the fun for your wedding day?
 A belly dance performance is the perfect way to break the ice and get everyone in the mood for celebration at your rehearsal dinner or engagement party!